inno-asiimwe/OOP-task/README.md

 Methods report_to_school, go_to_class, leave_class, pay_fees and go_home are all implemented once in the parent class and inherite by the child classes.

-I demonstrate encapsulation by using a private variable _fees_due, which can be altered through the pay_fees method
+I demonstrate encapsulation by using a private variable _fees_due, which can be altered through the pay_fees method, I also implement a private method __expelled in the Student class.

 I demonstrate polymorphism by using and an abstract method calculate_fees which is defined in the parent class but implemented by the child classes in different ways which also overriding.